 We grew up in Southeast Georgia and eventually married in 2002.
 Through the years of growing in marriage and raising our 5 children, God has cultivated a heart for missions and has been preparing us to be sent out.
-God has opened our eyes to the great need for more laborers to be sent to spread the gospel and our family is ready to boldly walk in faith and surrender everything to Him alone.
-God has called us to leave the life we know and move to Guatemala to serve the poor and hurting of this world.
+God has opened our eyes to the great need for more laborers to be sent to spread the gospel.
+Our family has stepped out in faith, surrendering everything to Christ alone.
+God called us to leave the life we know and move to Guatemala.

-Our family will be serving in Buena Vista, Guatemala, as part of the Buena Vista Sports Academy (www.bvboys.com).
+We now serve at Bueno Vista Soccer Academy in Buena Vista, Guatemala where we work with young boys in a rural village, share the Gospel, and disciple (www.bvboys.com).
 BVSA is more than a soccer ministry; it is an evangelism and discipleship ministry.
 God has shaped us to serve in community as well as discipleship.
-We will be able to utilize our medical training, as a physical therapist and nurse, to meet some of the medical needs.
+Also, we utilize our medical training, as a physical therapist and nurse, to meet some of the medical needs.
 Our prayer is that God will be glorified and made much of in our family’s life and share His love with all those He places in our path.

 Purpose of BVSA:

 We believe that God wants to raise up a group of young men to be loving husbands and fathers, respected leaders, and godly men, who can break cycles of abuse – and absence of biblical family values – related to poverty in the village of Buena Vista, Guatemala.
 While there are exceptions, the overwhelming majority of the men are abusive, alcoholics, absent, or a combination of the three.
 In general, their women are considered their property, and their kids are often wandering the streets all day, if not working the equivalent of a full time job.
 This cycle is repeated for generations.

 Our purpose is to mold boys into young men that will lead their future families, and entire community, in a new direction – towards following Jesus, loving and providing for their families, and serving one another.